gidcs/proxy_ctl/README.md

 # proxy_ctl
-proxy_ctl is a tool designed for simplifing the job of setting reverse proxy when using nginx.
+proxy_ctl is a tool designed for simplifying the job of setting reverse proxy when using nginx.

 ## Installation
 ```